 Add a subscription in a subscriptions write block.
 You append each new subscription to the client's Realm subscriptions.

 You must add both an object and its linked object to the subscription set to see a linked object.

-If your subscription results contain an object with a property that links to an object not contained in the results, the link appears to be nil.
-There is no way to distinguish whether that property's value is legitimately nil, or whether the object it links to exists but is out of view of the query subscription.
+If your subscription results contain an object with a property that links to an object not contained in the results, the link appears to be null.
+There is no way to distinguish whether that property's value is legitimately null, or whether the object it links to exists but is out of view of the query subscription.